panzerstadt/UzuUzuIndex/front_end/README.md

-# Front end
+# Standy UI

-written on Monaca with OnsenUI 2 framework
+written using Monaca IDE with OnsenUI 2 framework

-to open, visit /www/index.html
+to run demo on a webpage, visit /www/index.html

+- tested on chrome version 60